-- TRI does not provide legal assistance in defending issues of civil or criminal fraud.
+- TaxAudit does not provide legal assistance in defending issues of civil or criminal fraud, whether actual or alleged.

-- TRI will not reconcile checkbooks, organize records or do record keeping or bookkeeping for our members.
+- TaxAudit will not reconcile checkbooks, organize records or do record keeping or bookkeeping for our members.

-- TRI is not responsible for the extra work and costs involved if you report your audit or notice late or you do not cooperate by providing the documentation in a timely manner to your representative which results in the auditing agency issuing a Notice of Deficiency (NOD) or the state equivalent.
-If this occurs, TRI will pass these costs onto the member in the form of a Late Fee.
+- TaxAudit is not responsible for the extra work and costs involved if you report your Audit late or you do not cooperate by providing the documentation in a timely manner which results in the auditing agency issuing a Notice of Deficiency (NOD) or the state equivalent.
+If this occurs, TaxAudit will pass these costs onto the member in the form of a late fee.

 AUDIT DEFENSE PLAN EXCLUSIONS

-Criminal Investigation (CI) – If you are currently under investigation by CI, you are excluded from audit defense services.
-For any audit that TRI is defending in which CI enters the audit, TRI will cease working that audit and will exclude the member from further audit defense services until completion of the CI investigation.
-When the CI investigation is completed, TRI will resume working on the audit.
+- Criminal Investigation (CI) - If you are currently under investigation by CI, you are excluded from Audit Defense services.
+For any Audit that TaxAudit is defending in which CI enters the Audit, TaxAudit will cease working that Audit and will exclude the member from further Audit Defense services until completion of the CI investigation.
+When the CI investigation is completed, TaxAudit will resume working on the Audit, if possible.

 HOW TO CONTACT US